AWS Public Sector Blog

 Sanjeev Pulapaka

-Sanjeev Pulapaka is a principal solutions architect in the US federal civilian team at Amazon Web Services (AWS).
-He works closely with customers in building and architecting mission critical solutions.
-Sanjeev has extensive experience in leading, architecting, and implementing high-impact technology solutions that address diverse business needs in multiple sectors including commercial, federal, and state and local governments.
-He has an undergraduate degree in engineering from the Indian Institute of Technology and an MBA from the University of Notre Dame.
+Sanjeev is a principal solutions architect on the US Federal Civilian team at Amazon Web Services (AWS).
+He works closely with customers in building and architecting mission-critical solutions.
+Sanjeev has an undergraduate degree in engineering from the Indian Institute of Technology and an MBA from the University of Notre Dame.